2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/templates-razor.md

 > [!TIP]
 > You can see the full API available to to your code out-of-the box in the [RazorComponent API](xref:ToSic.Sxc.Dnn.RazorComponent)

+## Razor Code-Behind

+If your Razor file is getting kind of large because of C# functions, best place it in a [Razor Code-Behind](xref:Specs.Cms.Templates.RazorCodeBehind).

 ## Reusing Html-Helpers in Razor

 Razor has a `@helper` syntax which allows you to create fragments and re-use them.